facebookresearch/Multi-SpatialMLLM/README.md

   ```

 ### Data Generation
-We generate the data based on the conversation format of [InternVL](https://internvl.readthedocs.io/en/latest/get_started/chat_data_format.html#multi-image-data), you could easily change the generated jsonl file to the format of your own.
+We generate the data based on the conversation format of [InternVL](https://internvl.readthedocs.io/en/latest/get_started/chat_data_format.html#multi-image-data).
+You could easily change the generated jsonl file to the format of your own.
 #### Camera Movement
 1. Run `python spatial_engine/camera_movement/calculate_frames_relations.py` to calculate the spatial relations between frames, e.g. their overlap ratios.
-After running this script, a parquet containing these spatial information will be generated in `training_data/camera_movement` and `evaluation_data/camera_movement`.
+After running this script, a parquet containing this spatial information will be generated in `training_data/camera_movement` and `evaluation_data/camera_movement`.

 2. Then run `python spatial_engine/camera_movement/camera_movement_engine_train_val.py` to generate the training and evaluation data.